10 lessons I learned the hard way as a software engineer

 When stuck on a bug, set a timer for 30 minutes.
 If you’re still stuck when it rings, take a walk, grab a coffee, or do something non-technical before coming back.

-4. One bug, one fix—and a lesson.
+4. One bug, one fix, one lesson.

-Every bug is a learning opportunity—whether in code or in life.
+Every bug is a learning opportunity whether in code or in life.
 When you encounter one, don’t just patch it.
 Ask yourself: How did this happen?
 What can I do to prevent it next time?

 Example: